MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-use-custom-settings.md

 After making changes to a device to bring it into compliance, refresh the device status with Intune:

-- If the Microsoft Intune app is still running, select **Refresh** on either the device details page or the compliance issues page to start a new check-in with Intune.
+- If the Microsoft Intune app is still running, select **Refresh** on the device details page, or on the compliance issues page to start a new check-in with Intune.
-- If the Microsoft Intune app is not running, sign into the app, which will start a new check-in.
+- If the Microsoft Intune app isn't running, sign into the app, which will start a new check-in.
 - After installation, the Microsoft Intune app periodically checks-in with Intune on its own, so long as the device is on, and a user is signed in to it.

 ## Next steps